kozii-d/fanscrm-server/README.md

 ## Getting Started

-Follow these steps to get started with your Traefik Home Server:
+Follow these steps to get started:

 1. **Clone Repository:** Clone this repository to your local machine.